Hans My Hedgehog: Synopsis

 A wealthy but childless farmer wishes he had a child, even a hedgehog.
 He comes home to find that his wife has given birth to a baby boy that is a hedgehog from the waist up.
 They then name him "Hans My Hedgehog".
 After eight years, Hans leaves his family riding a shod cockerel (Hahn; Göckelhahn) to seek his fortune.
-He goes off into the woods and sits in a tree and plays his bagpipe and watches the bigs and donkeys hook up for a year.
+He goes off into the woods and sits in a tree and plays his bagpipe and watches the pigs and donkeys mate for a year.

 A few years later, a lost king stumbles upon Hans after hearing him play beautifully on the bagpipes.
 Hans makes a deal with the king: he will show him the way home if the king promises to sign over whatever first comes to meet him upon his return.
 However, the king thinks Hans is illiterate, and decides to trick him by writing an order that Hans should receive nothing.
 When they arrive at the kingdom, the king's daughter runs to greet him.
 The king tells her about the deal Hans has tried to make and how he has tricked him.
 Unconcerned by the betrayal, Hans continues to tend to his animals in the forest.
 A second lost king stumbles upon Hans and agrees to his deal.
 Upon his return, the second king's only daughter rushes out to greet him, and in doing so becomes the property of Hans.
 For the sake of her father, the princess happily agrees to Hans' deal.

 In time, Hans My Hedgehog goes to claim his promises.
 The first king attempts to withhold his daughter, but Hans forces him to give her up.
 Hans then makes her take off her clothes, pierces her with his prickles until she is bloody all over, and sends her back to the kingdom in disgrace.
 The second king agrees to the marriage; the princess holds herself bound by her promise and Hans My Hedgehog marries her.
 On their wedding night, he tells the king to build a fire and to post guards at his door.
 Hans removes his hedgehog skin and instructs the guards to throw the skin in the fire and watch it until it is completely consumed.
 Hans appears black, as if he has been burned.
-After physicians clean him he is shown to be a handsome young gentleman.
-After several years Hans returns home to collect his father and they live together in the kingdom.
+After physicians clean him, he is shown to be a handsome young gentleman.
+After several years, Hans returns home to collect his father and they live together in the kingdom.